ThomasVuNguyen/onebitllms/README.md

 ### Pure 1-Bit Fine-tuning (New!)

-For maximum memory efficiency, use the new **Pure 1-Bit** approach that eliminates all bf16/fp32 shadow parameters:
+For maximum memory efficiency, use the new **Pure 1-Bit** approach that eliminates all bf16/fp32 shadow parameters and **works on both CPU and GPU**:

 ```python
 import torch